amir20/dozzle/docs/guide/agent.md

 # Agent Mode <Badge type="tip" text="Beta" />

-Dozzle can run in agent mode which can expose Docker hosts to other Dozzle instance.
+Dozzle can run in agent mode which can expose Docker hosts to other Dozzle instances.
 All communication is done over a secured connection using TLS.
 This means that you can deploy Dozzle on a remote host and connect to it from your local machine.

 > [!NOTE] Using Docker Swarm?
-> If you are using Docker Swarm Mode, you don't need to use agent mode.
-Dozzle will automatically discover services and custom groups in Swarm Mode.
+> If you are using Docker Swarm Mode, you don't need to use agents.
+Dozzle will automatically discover itself and create a cluster using swarm mode.
 See [Swarm Mode](/guide/swarm-mode) for more information.

 ## How to create an agent?